placetopay-org/lightbox-sdk/docs/playground.md

 ## Url {.!mb-0}

-<p>It is the target url that will be displayed in the lightbox.</p>
+It is the target url that will be displayed in the lightbox.

 <VInput v-model="url"/>